- Open Access

 Electronic supplementary material

 Additional file 1: Figure S1: (A) The list of apoptosis-related proteins measured by the Human Apoptosis Array kit (Proteome ProfilerTM, R&D Systems, Minneapolis, MN).
 (B) Evaluation of effects of different drug combinations on expression of apoptosis-related proteins.
+Figure S2.
 Survivin is a possible mediator of antitumor synergy between NVP-AEW541 and MK2206, BEZ235, and RAD001.
 Figure S3.
 In vivo tumor angiogenesis between NVP-AEW541, and MK2206 and BEZ235 inhibitors.
 Figure S4.
 Assessment of the in vivo toxicities.
 Table S1.
 Median dose effect analysis of synergistic growth inhibitory effects of NVP-AEW541/ MK2206, NVP-AEW541/ BEZ235 and NVP-AEW541/ RAD001.
 (DOCX 1 MB)

 About this article